-The symptoms of frontotemporal dementia become progressively worse over time, and in some cases, symptoms become so severe that sufferers require full-time care.
-The symptoms themselves are not life-threatening, but they can become so debilitating that the sufferer is at risk of serious medical and behavioral complications.
-The time from the initial appearance of symptoms until the disorder reaches its peak impact can be as short as 2 years or as long as 20 years.
+FTD symptoms become progressively worse over time, and in some cases, symptoms become so severe that sufferers require full-time care.
+The signs themselves are not life-threatening, but they can become so debilitating that the sufferer is at risk of severe medical and behavioral complications.
+The time from the initial appearance of symptoms until the disorder reaches its peak impact can be as short as two years or as long as 20 years.

 - Infections or illnesses such as pneumonia

 - Risky behavior that can endanger the sufferer or others